filip-husnik/pseudofinder/README.md

 6. Sometimes ORFs are predicted by mistake on the opposite strand (e.g. in GC-rich genomes), check regions with ORFS with no blastP hits by blastX.

-Please suggest any additional features here: [https://github.com/filip-husnik/pseudo-finder/issues].
+Please suggest any additional features here: [https://github.com/filip-husnik/pseudofinder/issues].

 ## Citing Pseudofinder

-Pseudofinder is developed by Mitch Syberg-Olsen & Filip Husnik at the Keeling Lab, University of British Columbia, Vancouver, Canada, in collaboration with Arkadiy Garber and John McCutcheon at Arizona State University, Tempe, Arizona, USA.
+Pseudofinder is developed by Mitch Syberg-Olsen<sup>1</sup>, Arkadiy Garber<sup>2</sup>, Patrick Keeling<sup>1</sup>, John McCutcheon<sup>2</sup>, and Filip Husnik<sup>3</sup>.

+<sup>1</sup> University of British Columbia, Vancouver, Canada

+<sup>2</sup> Arizona State University, Tempe, Arizona, USA

+<sup>3</sup> Okinawa Institute of Science and Technology, Okinawa, Japan

 This project still a work in progress, so there is no official publication.
-If it was useful for your work, you can cite it as: M. Syberg-Olsen, A. Garber, J. McCutcheon, & F. Husnik 2018: Pseudofinder, GitHub repository: https://github.com/filip-husnik/pseudo-finder/.
+If it was useful for your work, you can cite it as: M. Syberg-Olsen, A. Garber, P. Keeling, J. McCutcheon, & F. Husnik 2020: Pseudofinder, GitHub repository: https://github.com/filip-husnik/pseudofinder/.

 Please also cite various dependencies used by Pseudofinder.